Felipe-16/SmartBottle-tcc/README.md

 # SmartBottle-tcc
-Repoditório criado para a a aplicação do nosso projeto do TCC SmartBottle.
+Repositório criado para a a aplicação do nosso projeto do TCC SmartBottle.